How to cure bad cat breath

 Try Dental Chews

 There are several dental chews and treats for cats designed to remove plaque buildup through chewing, including toys, sticks and treats.
-Look for cat dental chews or treats accepted by the VOHC
+Look for cat dental chews or treats accepted by the VOHC.

 Cat Proof Your Home